Andrew Kelly, Director/

 Zoë Steadman-Milne, Producer/

 Zoë Steadman-Milne joined Bristol Cultural Development Partnership in 2013.
-As Project Manager she oversees the programming, logistics and event management of all Festival of Ideas events and projects.
-Since joining Zoë worked on the creation of the Young People’s Festival of Ideas and is on the Steering Committee for the Bristol and Bath Cultural Destinations project.
+As Producer and Project Manager she oversees the programming, logistics and event management of all Festival of Ideas events and projects, including the Festival of Economics, Young People’s Festival of Ideas and the Bristol City Poet.
 Prior to this, Zoë produced the Bath Literature Festival from 2005-2013.

 Melanie Kelly, Research Director and Project Manager/

 Melanie Kelly joined Bristol Cultural Development Partnership as its Research Director and Project Manager in 2002.
-Her BCDP publications include Brunel: In Love with the Impossible (co-editor and author), Darwin: for the Love of Science (co-editor and author), Take Flight: Celebrating Aviation in the West of England Since 1910 (co-author), The Bristol800 Book of Walks (co-author) and The 2017 Festival of the Future City (co-author).
+Her BCDP publications include Brunel: In Love with the Impossible (co-editor and author), Darwin: for the Love of Science (co-editor and author), Take Flight: Celebrating Aviation in the West of England Since 1910 (co-author), The Bristol800 Book of Walks (co-author), The 2017 Festival of the Future City (co-author) and Homes for Heroes 100 Book of Walks.
 She has written support material and children’s editions of books for the Great Reading Adventure since 2003, as well as managing the websites, marketing, artist workshops and other activities that have formed part of the programme.
-She managed key projects within Brunel200, BAC100 and Bristol2014, as well as the overall marketing, promotion and evaluation of those programmes.
+She managed key projects within Brunel200, BAC100 and Bristol2014, as well as the overall promotion and evaluation of those programmes.
 She is a graduate of the University of Warwick (Film and Literature BA Hons 1983) and University of Bath (MPhil 2002).

 Amy O'Beirne, Project Coordinator and Researcher/

-Amy O’Beirne is Project Coordinator and Researcher at Bristol Cultural Development Partnership.
+Amy O’Beirne is Project Coordinator and Researcher at Bristol Cultural Development Partnership and Manager of the Festival of the Future City.
 She produced the Bristol and Romanticism walking guide and contributed chapters to the companion book for the 2015 Festival of the Future City and the Bristol800 Book of Walks.
-She works on logistics and event management for the Coleridge Lecture series and Festival of Ideas events, and was responsible for the management of Festival of the Future City 2017.
+She works on logistics and event management for the Coleridge Series and Festival of Ideas events.
 Prior to joining BCDP, Amy was a student at University of Bristol where she gained an MSci in Geography.

 Diane Coyle, Programme Director, Festival of Economics/